3 Memory and Allocators

 One strategy that Zig uses to decide where it will store each object that you declare, is by looking at the value of this particular object.
 More specifically, by investigating if this value is known at “compile-time” or at “runtime”.

-In order to a type have a known fixed size, this type must have data members whose size is fixed.
-If this type includes, for example, a variable sized array in it, then, this type do not have a known fixed size.
+In order for a type to have a known fixed size, this type must have data members whose size is fixed.
+If this type includes, for example, a variable sized array in it, then, this type does not have a known fixed size.
 Because this array can have any size at runtime (i.e. it can be an array of 2 elements, or 50 elements, or 1 thousand elements, etc.).

-In contrast, if the type or this struct that you are declaring, includes a data member that is an array, but this array have a known fixed size, like [60]u8 (which declares an array of 60 u8 values), then, this type, or, this struct that you are declaring, becomes a type with a known fixed size at compile-time.
-And because of that, in this case, the zig compiler do not need to known at compile-time the exact value of any object of this type.
-Since the compiler can find the necessary size to store this object by looking at the size of it’s type.
+In contrast, if the type of this struct that you are declaring, includes a data member that is an array, but this array has a known fixed size, like [60]u8 (which declares an array of 60 u8 values), then, this type, or, this struct that you are declaring, becomes a type with a known fixed size at compile-time.
+And because of that, in this case, the zig compiler does not need to know at compile-time the exact value of any object of this type.
+Since the compiler can find the necessary size to store this object by looking at the size of its type.

 Let’s look at an example.
 In the source code below, we have two constant objects (name and array) declared.
 Because the values of these particular objects are written down, in the source code itself ("Pedro" and the number sequence from 1 to 4), the zig compiler can easily discover the values of these constant objects (name and array) during the compilation process.
 This is what “known at compile time” means.
 It refers to any object that you have in your Zig source code whose value can be identified at compile time.